childrenofhope/childrenofhope/about/teachers.md

 </p>

 <p>
   I received a BS from the University of New Mexico and have lived in the Phoenix area with my husband Paul for many years.
 I worked at the American Cancer Society until my first daughter was born.
-I have three grown children, Heidi (married to Miguel), Julie and Stephen.
+I have three grown children, Heidi, Julie and Stephen (married to Kat).
 I love teaching little children and watching them grow and learn.
 </p>

 <div class="ui section divider"></div>